Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 Note, that [Unconfined] context shall be used with care.
-It may improve the overall performance on certain tests, due to the increased stack-locality of operations and less scheduling overhead, but it also produces deeper stacks and makes it harder to reason about asynchonity of the code that is using it.
+It may improve the overall performance on certain tests, due to the increased stack-locality of operations and less scheduling overhead, but it also produces deeper stacks and makes it harder to reason about asynchronicity of the code that is using it.

 If a coroutine sends an element to a channel, then the thread that invoked the [send][SendChannel.send] may start executing the code of a coroutine with [Unconfined] dispatcher.